MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 - TargetRepoPath - full path to root folder of new repository (for example: `C:\Code\SomeProject\`)
 - UnityProjectTargetDir - subdirectory under _TargetRepoPath_ that contains Unity project (can be empty, if it is in the root of repo, for example: `Unity` for Unity project to be in `C:\Code\SomeProject\Unity`)
 - ProjectName - name of new project (ensure same as ProductName in PlayerSettings).
 Script will rename Windows projects, namespaces and solutions to match this name.
+- WindowsSolutionTargetDir: optional. sub-directory under TargetRepoPath where Windows Solution is built to. (e.g. defaults to 'WindowsSolutionUniversal', for Win 8.1/WP8.0 use 'WindowsSolution')
+- IncludeExamples : optional.
+Boolean to indicate whether to include the example scene and game from Marker Metro to demonstrate WinIntegration features.
+Defaults to false.

 This script will copy the following files and folders to your target project: